alecsimone/OurYou/Frontend/components/icons/readme.md

 ### It calls its onTrigger function

-- FunctionalIcon can be passed an onTrigger function, which it should call when it's clicked, or on Enter or Space keydown.
+- FunctionalIcon can be passed an onTrigger function, which it should call when it's clicked, or on Enter or Space keydown
-- Keyboard part is currently not working

 ### It adds its extraClass prop as a class